 5) Under the Outgoing Mail Server header, adjust the host name (server address), username (email address), password, SSL settings, authentication method, and server port number as necessary to comply with the server’s true settings.

-In some cases, and I’ve been involved in scenarios like this myself, the server port is set to something that the server doesn’t actually support.
-For example, I once worked for a company where the email server didn’t support SSL, but I had SSL enabled, and so my device couldn’t send email because it wasn’t able to find a secure connection.
+In some cases, the server port is set to something that the server doesn’t actually support.
+For example, I once worked for a company where the email server didn’t support SSL, but I had SSL enabled.
+Because of that, my device couldn’t send email because it wasn’t able to find a secure connection.

 Sometimes, having the incorrectly-typed password can cause issues as well, so simply re-typing it may help solve this problem.

-Now that your outgoing settings have been configured how you want them, move on to the incoming email settings:
+Now that your outgoing settings are how you want them, move on to the incoming email settings:

-1) Launch the Settings app and open the Mail, Contacts, Calendars preferences cell, then open the email account you’re having problems with.
+1) Launch the Settings app and open the Accounts & Passwords preferences cell, then open the email account you’re having problems with.

 2) Tap on the Advanced button to bring up more settings.